 [Ref: Self Hosted Applications Licensing Brief, October 2017, Page 4 of 7]

 If your service is delivered from a dedicated host, provided by a third-party data center provider, there is an exception available to use Volume Licensing in conjunction with the ‘self-hosted’ ISV exception.
 Accordingly, if your preferred third-party data center provider can alternatively provide dedicated hardware, and can deliver your solution from hardware ‘fully dedicated to your use’, you can continue to leverage Volume Licensing inclusive of Windows Server under the self-hosted ISV exception for your end-customer.

-This is available from AWS ‘dedicated host’ and GCP ‘sole tenant’ offerings.
-For example, GCP can provide the option to bring your own licensing (BYOL) for Windows Server, with your own images, to GCP sole-tenant and remain compliant for Microsoft licensing under the “Outsourcer” provision and the ‘self-hosted’ exception for use of Volume Licensing.
+This model is available from AWS ‘dedicated host’ and GCP ‘sole tenant’ offerings.
+For example, GCP can provide the option to bring your own licensing (BYOL) for Windows Server, with your own images, to GCP sole-tenant and remain compliant for Microsoft licensing under the “Outsourcer” provision, and the ‘self-hosted’ ISV exception within Volume Licensing.

 A sole-tenant from GCP is a dedicated single-tenant host that is fully dedicated, and GCP will not support two customers to share the same set of resources, such as hardware or storage for the term of your subscription.
 In this case, the “outsourcing” wording within the Microsoft Product Terms would apply.

-As Windows Server does not have ‘License Mobility’ rights to enable bring your own licenses to a multi-tenant environment, so you can only bring your own licenses to the GCP sole-tenant offering under the Outsourcer provision.
+As Windows Server does not have ‘License Mobility’ rights to enable bring your own licenses to a multi-tenant environment, so an you can ‘bring your own licenses’ to the GCP sole-tenant offering under the ‘Outsourcer’ provision.
 Windows Server volume licenses can only be assigned to physically dedicated sole-tenant hosts, and the software should not be access by multiple third-parties.